Mayuritupe23/Weather-Web-Page/README.md

 5. Create a new Pull Request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the Licence file for details.

 ## Contact
 For any questions or feedback, please contact: